 Having a strong web presence is undoubtedly vital, but what about branding yourself as a human being?
 To become an author’s trusted collaborator, you’ll have to prove that you’re a friendly, communicative person who will guide them steadfastly through the editing process.

-11. Join a community for advice and support
+11. Join a freelance editor community

 “I belong to several professional associations, some editor groups on Facebook, and a few Slack workspaces,” says Lisa Gilliam.
 “I’m also the coordinator for my state’s Editorial Freelancers Association chapter, so several times a year, I get to talk shop with editors from my area, meaning I get the best of both worlds — online and in-person camaraderie!”